abra-code/replay/README.md

   the current directory on every run and a directory change looks like a changed world.
   After restructuring a playlist (especially removing a step that mutated earlier products), run once with --cache-refresh to re-execute everything and rebuild the manifest.

+  With --sandbox, the cache directory is granted read-write in the sandbox automatically, and the per-file xattr hash memoization defaults to off: input trees are typically read-only under the sandbox, so every memoization write would be denied and logged as a sandbox violation.
+Unchanged files are re-hashed on every run instead - correct, just slower on large inputs.
+Pass --cache-xattr explicitly to override when the input trees are writable inside the sandbox.

   --dry-run --cache reports [cache] HIT or [cache] MISS (<reason>) per cacheable action without executing or writing anything - a "what would rebuild" query (no summary line, since nothing runs).